 We’ve all heard wonderful eulogies and said many things about people after they’ve gone – if only we would say it to them while they’re alive!
 Perhaps we would have made their lives happier?

-When I quit this mortal shore
+When I quit this mortal shore,

-And mosey ’round this earth no more,
+and mosey ’round the earth no more,

-I may have found a better job.
+I may have struck a better job.

-Don’t go and buy a large bouquet
+Don’t go and buy a bright bouquet,

-For which you’ll find it hard to pay,
+for which you’ll find it hard to pay.

-Don’t mope around and feel all blue;
+Don’t mope around and feel all blue,

 I may be better off than you.

-Don’t tell the folks I was a saint
+Don’t tell folks I was a saint,

-Or any old thing that I ain’t.
+or any other thing I ain’t.